How can Andrew & Peter Fabrikant pay higher cash prices than other jewelers for estate jewelry, including diamonds, gold, platinum, watches and more?

 “Estate” Jewelry is just a nicer way of saying previously owned.
 It is not only inherited jewelry.
 It would not sound as classy to say Experts in Used Jewelry, but Experts in Estate Jewelry sounds much more professional!

 This is a difficult question.
 Historically, diamonds have gone up in prices on average of about 1% per year.
 Even in todays interest rate environment you can get a much higher rate of return.
 The gold market is volatile but right now it is the highest in history, by far.
-I cannot tell you where the market will be by the end of the year, or next year for that matter.
-But, I do know that you are probably making a profit on gold jewelry you bought just a few years ago.
+We cannot tell you where the market will be by the end of the year, or next year for that matter.
+But, we do know that you are probably making a profit on gold jewelry you bought just a few years ago.

 The Far East (China) has been buying diamonds to protect themselves against the failing dollar.
 There is also a tremendous amount of new wealth in China and diamonds have become very popular.
 Finer diamonds between 1 and 3 carats are in big demand and their value has increased tremendously.
 Diamonds over 3 carats have exploded in value.